Marketing is one of those words that seems to have a different definition depending on who you ask.

 - We lack full-funnel visibility, with metrics in place to measure brand and financial health at every step.

-Finally, black belt marketers always heed the advice of Meryl Streep.
-When asked by James Lipton, “How important is listening?” she said:
+Savvy marketers always heed the advice of Meryl Streep.
+When asked by James Lipton in an interview, “How important is listening?” she replied: